httpwg/http-extensions/draft-ietf-httpbis-origin-h3.md

 ## Frame Layout

-The ORIGIN frame has a frame layout that is nearly identical layout to the layout used in HTTP/2; the information is restated here for clarity.
+The ORIGIN frame has a layout that is nearly identical to the layout used in HTTP/2; the information is restated here for clarity.
 The ORIGIN frame type is 0x0c (decimal 12), as in HTTP/2.
 The payload contains zero or more instances of the Origin-Entry field.